Inference on the structure of gene regulatory networks: Introduction

 Various data types can be used to infer GRN structures.
 Different data types require different mathematical inference tools.
 For certain data types, there have been numerous studies in determining GRN structures \cite{bansal2006inference,penfold2011infer,emmert2012statistical,wang2019comparative,hurley2012gene,xiong2004identification,yu2004advances,shmulevich2002gene}.
 We propose a unified framework to treat the GRN inference problem.
 Depending on possible data types that can be used to infer the GRN structure, we classify the GRN inference problem into 20 scenarios.
 For each scenario, we discuss what can be inferred about the GRN structure, and what assumptions are required.
 For scenarios that have been extensively studied, we only introduce a few representatives to show what we can infer in these scenarios.
 Readers may refer to some review papers for more details about these scenarios \cite{penfold2011infer,emmert2012statistical,huynh2019gene}.
 Other scenarios will be thoroughly discussed: whether and how the GRN can be inferred.
 We also develop novel mathematical methods if necessary.
+Since such less-studied scenarios lack real data, we implement our novel methods and evaluate on simulated data.
 For identified regulatory relations, we determine whether they are activation or inhibition.
 Through this analysis, the existing mathematical methods, our novel methods, and potential methods that will be invented in the future can be treated in the same unified paradigm.
 This paradigm can be generalized to fit new data types.

-The expression of one gene could promote its own expression, which is called autocatalysis \cite{carrier1999investigating}.
-We invent a mathematical method to identify the existence of autocatalysis in certain scenarios.
+There are many subtleties in gene regulation that cannot be fully considered.
+We need to warn that all inference methods need some (possibly unrealistic) assumptions in mathematics and biology to (over)simplify the problem.
+Therefore, the inference results should be regarded as informative findings, not ground truth.

 This paper is not a review of all important existing GRN inference methods.
-For example, machine learning methods and Bayesian type methods are not covered.
-Besides, this paper focuses on theoretical results, not practical algorithms.
+For example, machine learning methods like the GENIE3 algorithm \cite{huynh2010inferring}, and Bayesian type methods which could easily utilize prior information, are not covered.
+Our methods are mostly deterministic, meaning that they produce the same inference for fixed data.
+Besides, this paper mainly focuses on theoretical results, not practical algorithms.